I'm watching you!

 Where am I keeping all this data

 Every website needs a hosting service, and mine’s no different.
-I’m using a hosting service called “Namecheap” and store the information on their servers (this giant computer that stores information).
+I’m using Elementor’s Cloud hosting service and store the information on their servers (this giant computer that stores information).
 By its definition, a hosting service takes care of the hardware I’m technically renting, the software those servers use, and everything else related to storage and security.

-The servers hosting all The Far Bear stuff right now are located in New-York.
+The servers hosting all The Far Bear stuff right now are located in Belgium.
 I’ve never been there, but I heard it’s quite an experience.
-I chose to store this website and its information on Namecheap’s servers because I have personal experience with their services and I trust them.
-By consuming the Far Bear content and purchasing items on this website, you agree that your information is being stored the big apple.
-It’s important to note that I (or Namecheap) may move things to other places in the US, but don’t worry – this change won’t affect your experience.
+I chose to store this website and its information on Elementor Cloud because I have personal experience with their product and I trust the company.
+By consuming the Far Bear content and purchasing items on this website, you agree that your information is being stored in the chocolate’s capital.
+It’s important to note that I (or Elementor) may move things to other places across the world, but don’t worry – this change won’t affect your experience.

 In case something changes